CAPE TOWN TOUR OPTIONS

 Franschhoek Valley is one of the most beautiful wine valleys in the whole world with its senses of intimacy and mystery...

-Franschhoek was originally known as the 'Valley of the Huguenots', as a result of a community of French Huguenots that settled in this valley over three centuries ago.
-Today many of the wine farms still bear the original French names and the beautiful examples of Cape Dutch architecture, which pays homage to its history.
+Franschhoek is a result of French Huguenots that settled in this valley over 300 years ago.
+Today, many of the wine farms names’ still bear resemblance to the original French names and the stunning examples of Cape Dutch architecture.

 Visit the Cheetah Outreach center...
 Meet and spend time with the Cheetahs up close and personal!
 Other animals also available here are cereals, caracals, meerkats, bat-eared foxes and jackals.